wthayer/documents/docs/BR.md

 CA's Certificate Policy or Certification Practice Statement;
 8. The CA determines that any of the information appearing in the Certificate is inaccurate;
 9. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
-10. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement;
+10. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
-11. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time);
-12. The CA is made aware of a vulnerability that exposes the Subscriber's Private Key to compromise; or
+11. The CA is made aware of a practical technique that exposes the Subscriber's Private Key to compromise.
-13. The CA is made aware that the Subscriber's Private Key is being publicly distributed in a software package.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: